First Colostrum Principles

 Quality refers mostly to the concentration of antibodies in the colostrum (over 50g/l IgG OR over 22% on the Brix test) and also contamination level.
 High quality colostrum is often referred to as ‘gold’ colostrum.
 These are the main factors affecting colostrum quality.

 - Time from calving – antibody concentration reduces with every hour from calving, even if the cow has not been milked, her quality will be much lower 12 hours after calving than 2 hours after.
-As much as we wish this wasn’t true, it is, and may be the most important factor.
-Fresh is best!

 - Volume – a high producing cow will typically have a lower colostrum quality than a lower volume cow.
 This can be variable.